HypeCheck

 Absorption & Bioavailability

-Unknown — no pharmacokinetic or bioavailability studies were included in the provided data.
-Leaf powder and aqueous extracts were used in human trials, but absorption rates were not measured.
+Unknown — no pharmacokinetic studies in the provided papers.
+Leaf powder and aqueous extracts are the most studied forms.

 Red Flags to Watch For

-• Most human studies are very small (as few as 30 participants) and short in duration — results may not hold up in larger trials
+• Most clinical trials are very small (15–44 participants) and short-term — results may not hold up in larger studies

-• The HIV immune study combined Moringa with Artemisia annua, making it impossible to isolate Moringa's individual contribution
+• The HIV/CD4 study combined moringa with Artemisia annua, so moringa's individual contribution is unclear

 Products Containing Moringa